Sarah Pullman Sarah Pullman

 Richard’s EXPERIENCE & TRAINING

-I earned a B.A. in History from the University of Hull, where I explored the complexities of human societies and cultures.
+I earned a B.A. in History from the University of Hull in the UK, where I explored the complexities of human societies and cultures.
 For nearly a decade, I worked with youth in outdoor settings, leading multi-day kayaking and hiking expeditions that helped young people develop leadership skills and confidence.
 Over the past three years, I’ve worked in the arts and culture community in Victoria, while continuing to deepen my own mindfulness practice, including completing a 10-day Vipassana meditation retreat.

 I’m currently working on my Master’s in Counselling Psychology at Yorkville University, which includes a year long practicum under the supervision of Sarah Pullman.